empagliflozin / metformin hydrochloride

 drink alcohol to excess, either every day or only from time to time.

-Talk to your doctor about when to stop taking Jardiamet and when to start taking it again if you:
+Talk to your doctor about when to stop taking Jardiamet and when to start taking it

 are going to have an X-ray where you will be injected with a dye

 are planning to have surgery (including where the use of insulin is essential).

 Do not take this medicine if you are pregnant.

 It may affect your developing baby if you take it during pregnancy.

 Do not breastfeed if you are taking this medicine.